AbolfazlHo/rope-generator/readme.md

 Contributions are welcome!

-- Fork the `develop` branch, make your changes, and submit a pull request.
+- Fork the `main` branch, make your changes, and submit a pull request.
 - Share your feedback or record videos showcasing your use of the package.

 ---